Relintai/pandemonium_engine_docs/tutorials/physics/using_area_2d.md

 works and what their pros and cons are.
 In this tutorial, we'll look at the `Area2D` node and show some examples of how it can be used.

+Note:
-.. note:: This document assumes you're familiar with Godot's various physics
+ This document assumes you're familiar with Godot's various physics
           bodies.
 Please read `doc_physics_introduction` first.

 What is an area?